Corey Dickerson Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Astros pitching staff ranks second in the league.
+- The pitching staff for the Astros has a collective 9.5 K/9, the third-best in MLB.

-- The Astros have the first-ranked team ERA across all league pitching staffs (3.34).
+- The Astros' 3.27 team ERA ranks first across all MLB pitching staffs.

-- Astros pitchers combine to allow the 10th-fewest home runs in baseball (69 total, one per game).
+- The Astros allow the seventh-fewest home runs in baseball (69 total, one per game).

-- Brown makes the start for the Astros, his 13th of the season.
-He is 5-3 with a 3.82 ERA and 79 strikeouts in 68 1/3 innings pitched.

-- The right-hander's last time out came on Tuesday against the Toronto Blue Jays, when he tossed six innings, surrendering three earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.